 On Impulses 2, 3 and 4 the Character may move 1 hex and then choose to Duck Back.
 In other words, it is not forced to move both hexes if it Ducks Back after the first hex.

-The -A on the right hand side of the counter shows that a Character with this order is unable to fire for the duration of the Order.
+The -A on the right hand side of the counter shows that a Character with this order is unable to fire.

 7.08 CHARGE